No bail for ex-neighbor who allegedly shot beloved Weston school nurse to death

 BRAINTREE, MASS.
 (WHDH) – A man accused of fatally shooting his former neighbor, a beloved Weston school nurse, at her home in Braintree on Wednesday morning has been ordered held without bail.

-Bonang allegedly showed up at Melchionda’s Howie Road home just before 11 a.m., wearing a brown uniform similar to those sported by delivery drivers.
-Sources say he also wore a wig and had a rifle concealed in a cardboard box.
+Bonang allegedly showed up at Melchionda’s Howie Road home just before 11 a.m., wearing a brown uniform similar to those sported by UPS delivery drivers.
+Police said he also wore a wig and had a rifle concealed in a cardboard box.

+Police said the box had a hole cut out for the muzzle of a rifle and another hole cut for where a hand could fit inside and fire the weapon.
+A UPS mailing envelope was also taped to the front of the box.

-A babysitter who was out walking two young children said Bonang appeared to be dressed up as a UPS driver, according to prosecutors.
+A babysitter who was out walking two young children witnessed the shooting, according to prosecutors.
+One of the children told detectives that Bonang looked like a “fake UPS driver.”

 Melchionda was taken to South Shore Hospital, where she was pronounced dead.